Careers

 Work Experience

 Work experience is highly valued at St Catherine's School, both as an aid to decision making on future careers, and as a step to increasing the employability skills girls develop.
-Work experience week in L6th and Take Your Daughter To Work day in U4 are annual events which all girls in the year group participate in.
-In addition, they are encouraged to take up other opportunities which are advertised by email to appropriate year groups and on the Careers blog.
+All girls are encouraged to take up other opportunities which are advertised by email to appropriate year groups and on the Careers blog.
 Those seeking specific work experience are also supported by the St Catherine's School Association and their contacts with Alumnae and Parents.

 To follow up all L6th give a presentation about their experience to younger girls in their House and some have the opportunity to speak to Parents and their Peers at the GCSE Certificate evening.